CTOpenData/data-visualization-guidelines/docs/_accessibility/text/alt_text.md

 nav_order: 20
 ---

-# Use alternative text (alt text) to describe all non-decorative visuals.
+# Use alt text to describe all non-decorative visuals.

 Alternative text (alt text) is a textual substitute for non-text content in web pages.
 According to [WebAIM](https://webaim.org/techniques/alttext/){:target="_blank"}, alt text serves several functions: